privacybydesign/pbdf-website/pages/pages-root-folder/index-en.md

 image:
   title: pbd.png
 widget1:
-  title: Privacy by Design
+  title: BRP attributes
-  url: /about/
+  url: /issuance-brp/
-  image: pbd.png
+  image: nijmegen_logo_inverted.png
-  text: The Privacy by Design Foundation creates and maintains free open source software that primarily focuses on the privacy of the user.
-The most important project of the foundation is the identity platform IRMA, an acronym for <em>I Reveal my Attributes</em>.
+  text: The city of Nijmegen is the first to issue IRMA attributes from the Dutch Civil Registry.
+Everyone in the Netherlands that can login with DigiD can obtain these attributes.
+This opens a wide array of new applications.
 widget2:
   title: IRMA
   url: /irma-en/